securitywithoutborders/organization/anti-harassment.md

 - Deliberate "outing" of any aspect of a person's identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 - Publication of non-harassing private communication.

 Security Without Borders prioritizes marginalized people's safety over privileged people's comfort.
-RESPONSE TEAM will not act on complaints regarding:
+Response Team will not act on complaints regarding:

 - 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'
 - Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you."